bitcoin/bitcoin/doc/developer-notes.md

 A full list of comment syntaxes picked up by doxygen can be found at http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html, but if possible use one of the above styles.

+Documentation can be generated with `make docs` and cleaned up with `make clean-docs`.

 Development tips and tricks
 ---------------------------